Fallout 4: Story

 The largest settlement in the Commonwealth, Diamond City, is located within Fenway Park.

 In the year 2077, a nuclear war erupts between the United States and China.
-In Massachusetts, the protagonist and their family—consisting of their husband Nate (Brian T. Delaney) or wife Nora (Courtenay Taylor), depending on the player's chosen sex, and their baby son Shaun—escape into Vault 111, gaining entry due to a Vault-Tec representative signing them up for it immediately prior to the bombs dropping.
+In Massachusetts, the protagonist and their family—consisting of their husband Nate or wife Nora, depending on the player's chosen sex, and their baby son Shaun—escape into Vault 111, gaining entry due to a Vault-Tec representative signing them up for it immediately prior to the bombs dropping.
 Inside, the family members are tricked into entering cryogenic pods and frozen alive.
 150 years later, the protagonist's spouse is killed and Shaun is taken away by a mysterious group.
 The life support system malfunctions at a later date and unfreezes the protagonist, who leaves their pod, realizing they are the Sole Survivor of Vault 111 as the remaining residents are deceased.
 They emerge from the vault into a wasteland now known as the Commonwealth.

-Returning home, the player reunites with their former robot butler, Codsworth (Stephen Russell), who reveals that a total of 210 years have passed since the nuclear attack.
-At Codsworth's suggestion, the Sole Survivor reaches the nearby town of Concord, befriending a dog named Dogmeat (River) and a member of a revived version of the Minutemen named Preston Garvey (Jon Gentry).
+Returning home, the player reunites with their former robot butler, Codsworth, who reveals that a total of 210 years have passed since the nuclear attack.
+At Codsworth's suggestion, the Sole Survivor reaches the nearby town of Concord, befriending a dog named Dogmeat and a member of a revived version of the Minutemen named Preston Garvey.

 In Diamond City, a settlement built within Fenway Park, the Sole Survivor learns that an organization called the Institute has been terrifying the Commonwealth by kidnapping humans and replacing them with synths—humanoid robots who are indistinguishable from real humans.
-After rescuing the android private detective Nick Valentine (Russell), the Sole Survivor uncovers the identity of their spouse's killer as the mercenary Conrad Kellogg (Keythe Farley), who the Sole Survivor proceeds to hunt down and kill, though he spends his last moments revealing that Shaun is inside the Institute.
-Meanwhile, the Brotherhood of Steel arrives in the Commonwealth from the Capital Wasteland onboard a modified airship, led by Elder Arthur Maxson (Derek Phillips).
+After rescuing the prototype synth private detective Nick Valentine, the Sole Survivor uncovers the identity of their spouse's killer as the mercenary Conrad Kellogg, who they proceed to hunt down and kill, though he spends his last moments revealing that Shaun is inside the Institute.
+Meanwhile, the Brotherhood of Steel arrives in the Commonwealth from the Capital Wasteland onboard a modified airship, led by Elder Arthur Maxson.

-The Sole Survivor uses a cybernetic device from Kellogg's brain to access his memories with the help of Dr. Amari (Meher Tatna), a brain specialist, and learns the only way to get into the Institute is through teleportation.
-They track down former Institute scientist Brian Virgil (Matthew Waterson) for help in infiltrating it, and he provides schematics for a large teleportation device.
-Receiving assistance from the Railroad and its leader Desdemona (Claudia Christian), the Sole Survivor retrieves a teleportation chip and has it decoded.
+The Sole Survivor uses a cybernetic device from Kellogg's brain to access his memories with the help of Dr. Amari, a brain specialist, and learns the only way to get into the Institute is through teleportation.
+They track down former Institute scientist Brian Virgil for help in infiltrating it, and he provides schematics for a large teleportation device.
+Receiving assistance from the Railroad and its leader Desdemona, the Sole Survivor retrieves a teleportation chip and has it decoded.
 After successfully building the device, the Sole Survivor enters the Institute.

-The Sole Survivor meets a much older Shaun (Tony Amendola), who is revealed to have become the Institute's director and explains that his abduction 60 years prior was part of a synth experiment due to his uncorrupted pre-war DNA.
-After talking to Shaun, the player decides who to align with for an inevitable war between the Institute, the Railroad, the Minutemen, and the Brotherhood of Steel.
+The Sole Survivor meets a much older Shaun, who is revealed to have become the Institute's director and explains that his abduction 60 years prior was part of a synth experiment due to his uncorrupted pre-war DNA.
+After talking to Shaun, the player decides who to align with for a brewing war between the Institute, the Railroad, the Minutemen, and the Brotherhood of Steel.